rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-onos-updated/README.md

 ## Specifications we shall be using for this lab worksheet

-We shall use Ubuntu 16.04?? for this lab duration.
+As on October 2024, I failed several time to install ONOS in Ubuntu 22.04.
+So based on that experience, I am going to use an older version of Ubuntu while using ONOS.
+We shall use Ubuntu 16.04 for this lab duration.

 1. Login to your Proxmox VM using the credentials provided.
 First, check the version of Ubuntu you are given.
 Run the command `cat /etc/lsb-release` and your output should be similar to following:
 > [!NOTE]